mdoom2022/gestor-de-notas/README.md

 datatesting
 ```
 ## Docker
+This will create the dillinger image and pull in the necessary dependencies.
+Be sure to swap out `${package.json.version}` with the actual
+version of Dillinger.

 - [AngularJS] - HTML enhanced for web apps!
 - [Ace Editor] - awesome web-based text editor